 Difference Generation Processor

-What is a Processor?
+What is a processor?

-Processors are found in many modern electronic devices such as smartphones, PCs, tablets, and other handheld devices.
+Processors are found in many modern electronic devices, such as smartphones, PCs, tablets, and other handheld devices.
 Its purpose is to receive input in the form of program execution and execute trillions of calculations to give the output that the user will interface with.

-- Maximum number of bits/instructions
+- Maximum number of bits or instructions

 - Relative clock speed